Skip to main content

 Controlling Pars

-In terms of control the simplest type of fixture is a Par.
+In terms of control, one of the simplest types of fixture is a Par.
 The Par 64 fixtures just have a single channel, which controls their intensity.

 Par device in Live

-Notice that in the tags dropdown, no tag group is selected yet.
-The dropdown contains all the tags that have been assigned to groups of fixtures in the Beam patch list interface.
+Notice that in the Tags dropdown, no Tag is selected yet.
+The dropdown contains all the Tags that have been assigned to groups of fixtures in the Beam's Fixture Patch.
 Let's choose the Par64 group.

-The Par64 tag was assigned to all the Par 64 fixtures in Beam's patch list, so now we can use this plugin to control all the Par 64 fixtures.
+The Par64 tag was assigned to all the Par 64 fixtures in Beam's Fixture Patch, so we can now use this device to control all the Par 64 fixtures.
 Increase the value of the Intensity dial to see all the Par 64 lights light up.

 Pars on